davidgomari/CarRace2D/README.md

 *   **Random:** Selects actions randomly from the allowed action space.
 *   **MPC:** Uses CasADi to solve an optimization problem for determining the best action.
 *   **RL:** Implements a configurable RL agent that can load trained models and use different RL algorithms.

+### Training

+To resume training from a previous model, set `resume_training: True` in your config file.
+Models are saved automatically during training.

 ## Documentation